chartley1988/cards-homepage/docs/getting-started.md

 const deck = StandardDeckOfCards(); // StandardDeckOfCards(true) will also provide 2 jokers
 ```

-The deck contains all of the card DOM elements, but is not used to display anything on browsers.
+The deck contains all of the card objects, but is not used to display anything on browsers.
 It is purely a functional component.
+Where the cards will get displayed is in the [pile Elements](/pileElement)

-## Creating Piles
+## Creating Pile Elements

-Piles are visually where cards will appear on the screen.
-Think of any possible stack or hand or "pile" of cards as a distinct pile.
+Pile Elements are visually where cards will appear on the screen.
+Think of any possible stack or hand or "pile" of cards as a distinct pile Element.
 The best method of creating piles is by using the deck initiated in the previous step.

 Below we will initiate 3 piles, an empty discard pile, an empty hand, and a draw pile with all 52 cards in it.

+We can initiate cards in a pile element by passing an array of cards as the second argument to `deck.createPileElement()`

 **card.ts**